ceos-seo/data_cube_notebooks/docs/ui_install.md

  >I’m getting a “Permission denied error.”
 How do I fix this?

 A:
 >	More often than not the issue is caused by a lack of permissions on the folder where the application is located.
-Grant full access to the folder and its subfolders and files (this can be done by using the command “chmod -R 777 FOLDER_NAME”).
+Grant full access to the folder and its subfolders and files (this can be done by using the command `chmod -R 777 FOLDER_NAME`).

 Q:
- >I'm getting a too many connections error when I visit a UI page
+ >I'm getting a "too many connections" error when I visit a UI page.

 A:
 >	The Celery worker processes have opened too many connections for your database setup.
-Edit the connection number allowed in your postgresql.conf file.
+    Edit the connection number allowed in your `postgresql.conf` file.
 If this number is already sufficient, that means that one of the celery workers is opening connections without closing them.
 To diagnose this issue, start the celery workers with a concurrency of 1 (e.g. -c 1) and check to see what tasks are opening postgres connections and not closing them.
 Ensure that you stop the daemon process before creating the console Celery worker process.

 Q:
- >My tasks won't run - there is an error produced and the UI creates an alert
+ >My tasks won't run - there is an error produced and the UI creates an alert.

 A:
->	Start your celery worker in the terminal with debug mode turned on and loglevel=info.
+>	Start your celery worker in the terminal with debug mode turned on and `loglevel=info`.
 Stop the daemon process if it is started to ensure that all tasks will be visible.
 Run the task that is failing and observe any errors.
 The terminal output will tell you what task caused the error and what the general problem is.

 Q:
  >Tasks don't start - when submitted on the UI, a progress bar is created but there is never any progress.

 A:
 >   This state means that the Celery worker pool is not accepting your task.
-Check your server to ensure that a celery worker process is running with 'ps aux | grep celery'.
-If there is a Celery worker running, check that the MASTER_NODE setting is set in the settings.py file to point to your server and that Celery is able to connect - if you are currently using the daemon process, stop it and run the worker in the terminal.
+Check your server to ensure that a celery worker process is running with `ps aux | grep celery`.
+    If there is a Celery worker running, check that the `MASTER_NODE` setting is set in the `settings.py` file to point to your server and that Celery is able to connect - if you are currently using the daemon process, stop it and run the worker in the terminal.

 Q:
- >I'm seeing some SQL related errors in the Celery logs that prevent tasks from running
+ >I'm seeing some SQL related errors in the Celery logs that prevent tasks from running.

 A:
 >	Run the Django migrations to ensure that you have the latest database schemas.
-If you have updated recently, ensure that you have a database table for each app - if any are missing, run 'python manage.py makemigrations {app_name}' followed by 'python manage.py migrate'.
+If you have updated recently, ensure that you have a database table for each app.
+    If any are missing, run `python manage.py makemigrations {app_name}` followed by `python manage.py migrate`.

 Q:
  > How do I refresh the Data Cube Visualization tool?<br/>